 $ export DATALAD_hcp_s3_key_id=<password>

 $ export DATALAD_hcp_s3_secret_id=<password>

-$ fast findoutmore (page 129).
+$ formula the password in the password in

 '''

 Internally, DataLad cleverly manages the crucial aspects of data retrieval: Linking registered subdatasets to the correct dataset in the RIA store.
 If you inspect the GitHub repository, you will find that the subdataset links in it will not resolve if you click on them, because none of the subdatasets were published to GitHub638, but lie in the RIA store instead.
 Dataset or file content retrieval will nevertheless work automatically with datalad get: Each .gitmodule entry lists the subdataset's dataset ID.
 Based on a configuration of "subdataset-source-candidates" in .datalad/config of the superdataset, the subdataset ID is assembled to a RIA URL that retrieves the correct dataset from the store by get: